xiurongy3506/github-tutorial/README.md

 6. Now type the second line of the code
 `git push -u origin master`

-_`git push -u origin master` allows you to push the changes you made in your local repo to the main branch (master) of the remote repository._
+_git push -u origin master: allows you to push the changes you made in your local repo to the main branch (master) of the remote repository._

 * This is only for the first time set-up; this means the next time you can just use `git push`to push into the same repo in github.
     * You should be seeing the following after you push showing that you have successfully pushed your README file on github